OpenCompare/pcm-stats/README.md

 ### Main launcher

-The main class is `org.opencompare.stats.Launcher` which launches sequentialy the two main processes.
+The main class is `org.opencompare.stats.Launcher` which launches sequentialy the two main processes as follow.

 ### Grab wikitext and metadatas from page revisions